chuanqisun/memo/README.md

+- [The Third Age of JavaScript](https://www.swyx.io/writing/js-third-age/) evolution of tooling and dev experience for js #philosophy
 - [new.css](https://newcss.net/) classless css framework that uses only semantic HTML #library
 - [Neon Mode: Building a new Dark UI](https://www.codista.com/en/blog/neon-mode-building-new-dark-ui/) dark mode with glowing light emitting effect #darkmode#technique
 - [The Kawaiization of product design](https://vanschneider.com/the-kawaiization-of-product-design) healing and positive emotion from cute design